 With the exception of fuses, Akitika will replace for free any parts of a correctly assembled product that fails within one year of the date of purchase when the equipment has been used in home stereo applications.
 It is the responsibility of the kit builder to install the replacement part(s).
 This warranty applies to the original purchaser only.
-It does not apply to units that have been physically or electrically abused, modified without prior factory authorization, or assembled with other than 60/40 Rosin Core solder.
+It does not apply to units that have been physically or electrically abused, modified without prior factory authorization, or assembled with other than Rosin Core solder.
+You'll find that 0.031" diameter solder works well.
 Akitika LLC's liability shall in no event exceed the cost paid to Akitika LLC for the kit.